What if you never had to pick out an outfit again?

 We reject the signs of class, race and gender that are inscribed onto our daily interactions.

 In the future, we will be brothers and sisters together in JUMPSUITS.

 JUMPSUIT is an ungendered, multi-use monogarment for everyday wear.
-It will be disseminated in two forms: as a pre-made garment for purchase, and as an open-source pattern, available to download free of charge.
-The Rational Dress Society is currently developing a comprehensive new sizing system that can accommodate up to 248 different body types using gender-neutral terminology.
+It is disseminated in two forms: as a pre-made garment for purchase, and as an open-source pattern, available to download free of charge.
+The Rational Dress Society has developed a comprehensive new sizing system that can accommodate up to 248 different body types using gender-neutral terminology.
 Profits from JUMPSUIT will go into a fund to purchase a full page ad in American Vogue.
 The publication of the ad will mark the end of JUMPSUIT.